-Come prepared to deal with the variable, cold weather.
+Come prepared to deal with variable cold weather.
 Layer properly in order to regulate your temperature on the mountain.
-A down puffy layer, along with base layers and a Gore-Tex quality shell are required items.
-Other articles related to camping, such as water bottles, gaiters, water purification methods, sleeping bag, trekking poles and dry bags are also required.
+A down jacket with down mitts, base layers and a Gore-Tex quality shell are required items.
+There is a full kit list but consider any Elbrus climb to be a winter climb.

 Accommodation on the South Route.
 The team is drying their layers in one of the huts.